vsrinivas/fuchsia/drivers/gpu/msd-intel-gen/glossary.md

 * EDID: Extended Display Identification Data, a standard for data describing a display.
 This data is provided by a display over the DDC protocol.

+* MSA: Main Stream Attributes, a chunk of data sent from a DisplayPort source to a display (sink).

+* MST: Multi-Stream Transport, a DisplayPort mode in which two displays are driven from a single DisplayPort port.

+* SST: Single Stream Transport, a DisplayPort mode.
+This is the more ordinary mode (as opposed to MST) in which a single display is driven from one DisplayPort port.